-In 2018, Russian Mountain Holidays was awarded the Certificate of Excellence for the consistent achievement of high ratings from travellers on the world’s largest and the most trustful travel website – TripAdvisor.
-Check out some of the latest reviews by hitting the certificate below.
+In 2018 & 2019, Russian Mountain Holidays (RMH Elbrus Guides) was awarded the Certificate of Excellence for the consistent achievement of high ratings from travellers on the world’s largest and the most trustful travel website – TripAdvisor.
+Check out some of the latest reviews by hitting the Certificates below.

 ANY COPYING OF MATERIALS FROM OUR WEBSITE IS PUNISHABLE BY LAW.

 ЛЮБОЙ ПЛАГИАТ И ЛЮБАЯ КОПИЯ МАТЕРИАЛОВ С НАШЕГО САЙТА БУДЕТ РАСЦЕНИВАТЬСЯ КАК НАРУШЕНИЕ ПРАВ ИНТЕЛЛЕКТУАЛЬНОЙ СОБСТВЕННОСТИ И БУДЕТ ПРЕСЛЕДОВАТЬСЯ ПО ЗАКОНУ РФ.